aravindvnair99/TFJS-Issue-5017/README.md

-# TFJS-Issue-5017
+# TFJS Issue #5017
 MCVE for https://github.com/tensorflow/tfjs/issues/5017

-Can confirm updating to @tensorflow/tfjs-automl v1.2.0 has resolved the issue. v1.1.0 has the issue.
+Can confirm updating to [@tensorflow/tfjs-automl](https://www.npmjs.com/package/@tensorflow/tfjs-automl) v1.2.0 has resolved the issue. v1.1.0 has the issue.

 Fixed in https://github.com/tensorflow/tfjs/pull/5024